-Known for their lightning fast deployment and quick concealment, butterfly knives are the perfect addition to your knife collection.
+Known for their lightning-fast deployment and quick concealment, butterfly knives are the perfect addition to your knife collection.
 Check out the post below to learn more about these awesome knives.

 The Complete Guide to Butterfly Knives

 The butterfly knife is one of the most notable blade styles today.
-Also known as “Balisong” knives (translated from “broken horn” from the Philippines during the 20th century), these knives have origins that may date back to the 18th century.
+Also known as “Balisong” knife (translated from “broken horn” from the Philippines during the 20th century), these knives have origins that may date back to the 18th century.

 Butterfly Knives: The Basics

 Some of the earliest uses of the butterfly knife are recorded amongst Spanish sailors in the 18th and 19th centuries.
 It is said that Spanish sailors used the butterfly knife as a tool for everyday use in order to safely operate canonry.

 Reasons for Carrying

 Part of their convenience is that they do not require a sheath as the blade sits securely between the handles.
-The fact that there is no sheath means less components are required in order to deploy the blade in a scenario requiring self-defense.
+The fact that there is no sheath means fewer components are necessary in order to deploy the blade in a scenario requiring self-defense.

 What to Look for When Purchasing